 Vacation.
 Holidays.
 Sick time.
 PTO.
 Learn how small businesses are handling their employees’ time away from work

-Here are five questions to consider about employee time off and leave policies.
+Here are five questions small-business owners and operators should consider regarding employee time off and leave policies.

-The Society for Human Resource Management (SHRM), which represents 285,000 members in 165 countries, surveyed U.S. companies with fewer than 100 employees about vacation days and sick leave in 2015.
+The Society for Human Resource Management, which represents 285,000 members in 165 countries, surveyed in 2015 U.S. companies with fewer than 100 employees about vacation days and sick leave.
 It found that 46 percent offered fewer than 10 paid vacation days, while 8 percent offered more than 15 days.

 2. Why does it matter?